hosseinmirzapur/hgai/README.md

 ## Contributions

-Feel free to open PRs and issues on this repositories, any suggestions are appreciated.
+Feel free to open PRs and issues on this repository, any suggestions are appreciated.

 ## License